How Hepatitis C Affects the Liver

 Reviewed by: HU Medical Review Board | Last reviewed: March 2015. | Last updated: March 2020

-In chronic hepatitis C (HCV) infection, HCV enters the cells of the liver.
+In chronic hepatitis C virus (HCV) infection, HCV enters the cells of the liver.
 This triggers an immune response, resulting in inflammation.
 In most cases of HCV infection, the body’s immune system is not able to get rid of the virus by itself.
 Without antiviral treatment, HCV-related inflammation of the liver persists, causing scarring of the liver called fibrosis.
 Eventually, areas of scarring become interconnected and the texture of the liver itself changes.
-Over time, fibrosis can progress to an advanced stage called cirrhosis.
+Over time, liver damage from hepatitis C can progress to an advanced stage called cirrhosis.
 With extensive fibrosis (cirrhosis), blood is no longer able to flow through the liver and liver function becomes significantly impaired.1

 The job of our immune system is to defend the body from invasion by foreign substances or organisms, such as bacteria or viruses like HCV.
 Think of the redness and swelling you experience when you get a splinter in your finger.
 Your immune system reacts to the splinter and the bacteria that enter the body with it by sending a range of immune system cells to the site of invasion or injury to fight infection.
 These cells produce chemicals that serve as tools in fighting the invasion.
 The inflammation at the site of the splinter is a sign that your immune response is working.